enigo-rs/enigo/README.md

 emerge -a xdotool
 ```

+## Permissions

+Some platforms have security measures in place to prevent programs from entering keys or controlling the mouse.
+Have a look at the [permissions](Permissions.md) documentation to see what you need to do to allow it.

 ## Migrating from a previous version

 Please have a look at our [changelog](CHANGES.md) to find out what you have to do, if you used a previous version.